OpenSisma/opensisma.github.io/Documentation.md

 We then wondered whether schools had the safety certificates they needed in the case such tragic event happened again, a necessity that could grow in relevance if environmental constraints were also registered.

 The analysis is based on a collection of open datasets, which were studied from the legal and technical point of view and then processed in order to create mashed-up datasets that met the priciples of the Linked Open Data, with an RDF model compliant to the DCAT-AP ontology.
-In this way, we were able to produce (5 stars?)
-Linked Open Data datasets and to show and to make them freely downloadable them, along with their metadata through an interactive website that can be exploited by everyone .
-Our derived datasets and the code we created are distributed with an open license, so that our research results not only transparent, but also repeatable.
+In this way, we were able to produce [5 stars Linked Open Data](https://www.w3.org/community/webize/2014/01/17/what-is-5-star-linked-data/) datasets and to show and to make them freely downloadable them, along with their metadata through an interactive website that can be exploited by everyone.
+Our derived datasets, this documentation and the code we created are distributed with an open license, so that our research results not only transparent, but also repeatable.

 ## Scenario

 We selected the 19 most damaged areas among those affected by the earthquakes of May 2012.
 Many of them are still in state of emergency.
 In this struggling scenario, our study can be useful to have a deeper look at the effects of eartquakes on the population, not only in terms of damage and reconstruction, but also in terms of the impact of some aspects of day to day life.
-More specifically we found it meaningful to analyze how the educational and entrepneurealship field have been affected over the years.
+More specifically, we found it meaningful to analyze how the educational and entrepreneurial field have been affected over the years.
 </br>
-The OpenSisma project's purpose would be to involve citizens of sensitive areas to be aware of the changes and the effects determined by gomernment measures and the way in which those affected the life of citizens themselves.
-Our research would not only be useful for this portion of population but also for the researchers and the scholars that are interested in this topic.
+The OpenSisma project's purpose would be to involve citizens of sensitive areas to be aware of the changes and the effects determined by government measures and the way in which those affected the life of citizens themselves.
+Our research would not only be useful for this portion of population, but also for the researchers and the scholars that are interested in this topic.

 ## Original datasets and mashed-up datasets
 In order to carry out our analysis, we chose to use datasets that differed in provenance, size and content.